Samsung/Universum/doc/configuring.rst

     there are no restriction on using of external python modules, libraries or on the structure of the configuration file itself.

-    The project is free to use whatever it needs in the configuration file for its needs.
+    The project is free to use whatever it needs in the configuration file; just remember, all the calculations are done on config processing, not step execution.

 Project configuration